Strategic Asia Program

 - Maintains a record of data and analysis on trends in Asia’s changing strategic landscape

-Guided by Research Director Ashley J. Tellis (Carnegie Endowment for International Peace), this major ongoing research initiative publishes an annual edited volume and executive brief.
+Guided by Research Director Ashley J. Tellis (Carnegie Endowment for International Peace), this major ongoing research initiative publishes an annual edited volume, executive brief, and special reports.